Tonywuhk/realai.org/industry/google.md

 ## AI and Machine Learning

 Google’s AI efforts are brought together under [Google.ai](https://google.ai/), a site focused on bringing the benefits of AI to everyone.
 Google’s [TensorFlow Research Cloud](https://www.tensorflow.org/tfrc/) is a cluster of 1,000 [Cloud TPUs](https://cloud.google.com/tpu/) that support machine learning research for free.
-The Cloud TPUs are purpose-built for machine learning workloads, including both training and prediction, and each Cloud TPU deilvers up to 180 teraflops of performance.
+The Cloud TPUs are purpose-built for machine learning workloads, including both training and prediction, and each Cloud TPU delivers up to 180 teraflops of performance.
 In contrast, [NVIDIA](http://realai.org/industry/nvidia/) claims its [Volta](https://www.nvidia.com/en-us/data-center/volta-gpu-architecture/) GPU delivers over 100 teraflops.
 According to a Google [blog post](https://www.blog.google/topics/google-cloud/google-cloud-offer-tpus-machine-learning/), a machine learning supercomputer called “TPU pod” can be built with 64 TPUs to provide up to 11.5 petaflops of computation.

 In July 2017, Google [launched](https://techcrunch.com/2017/07/26/ai-studio/) its own AI studio, [Google Developers Launchpad](https://developers.google.com/startups/studio/), a full-service studio that provides tailored technical and product support to Artificial Intelligence and Machine Learning startups, all in one place.